slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-adverse-events-report-natural-language.md

 ## Let's ask some questions
-With the Streamlit app running, we can ask a question of the adverse events document:
+With the Streamlit app running, we can ask questions in natural language: